Best budget cycling shoes rated and reviewed

 Our expert review:

 There are three main reasons why you might consider riding with a cycling-specific shoe.
 Firstly, it will allow the use of cleats and clipless pedals.
 Secondly, once clipped in, more of your leg power is transferred through the pedal to the wheel.
-Finally, once set up correctly, your foot will be in the optimal position for pedaling.
+Finally, once set up correctly, your foot will be in the optimal position for pedalling.

-Of course, you can achieve similar things with old-school toe clips (this is why SPD type pedals are called 'clipless'), or you may prefer flat pedals with pins for mountain biking as this can allow more dynamic movement of the bike.
+Of course, you can achieve similar things with old-school toe clips (this is why SPD-type pedals are called 'clipless'), or you may prefer flat pedals with pins for mountain biking, as this can allow more dynamic movement of the bike.

 Assuming that you're looking for a shoe to clip in with, we looked at some shoes that use the 2-bolt SPD type system and some shoes that use the 3-bolt SPD-SL road system.
 Broadly speaking, to decide whether to choose the 2-bolt or 3-bolt route here are some pros and cons: